VPAC/superlinux/supercomputingwithlinux.md

 | # Launching the job!		| Another comment line. 					|
 | mpiexec namd2 configfile	| Launching the executable “namd2”  with the file “configfile”. |
 | # srun namd2 configfile	| Launching the executable “namd2”  with the file “configfile” using srun for Slurm. |

+In addition to using text files for PBS job submission a graphic user interface is available if one has logged in with X-windows forwarding, `xpbs`.
+However there is not much to gained from this; a GUI is only truly useful if (a) there are tasks that can be simplified, and (b) the user doesn't need to understand what is happening 'behind the scenes'.
+Neither is true with high performance computing.

 **Queues and Partitions**